 Yes, warm-up and cool-down time counts toward goal.

 At the end of the week you have to ‘true up’.
 That means no swaps beyond the week.
 So, you cannot exercise an off Sunday and swap for the following Wednesday.
 Each week starts a new goal week.

 Ok, now that we’ve got those rules down, now here’s the fun part…

 Every day you don’t exercise *see below for workout recommendations* you have to take the amount per day you allocated in Rule #1, out of your piggy bank and put it into an envelope.
 You’ll always pay the same amount whether it’s a Balance, Strength (weights, bodyweight exercises), Endurance (aerobics – running, elliptical) or Flexibility (stretching) day or the length of time.
 And yes, that means that you don’t pay anything for your ‘off days’, so you get to keep that in your piggy bank.
 The goal is to stick to plan.

 The best part is you get to choose.
 You can do 20 minutes of balance on Monday and 30 of strength on Wednesday – the amount will still be the same – because you stuck to your plan for the day.

-Rule #5.
 At the end of the 31 days, take the envelope of money and give it to the charity of your choice – could be a friend in need or a charity, but either way, you have to give it away.
-You don’t get to keep it – any of it.
+You don’t get to keep it -any of it.
 You have to give it away.

-You DO get to keep whatever money is left in your piggy bank to either buy yourself something for your next month of exercise, maybe a new exercise mat, some weights, or maybe some new workout clothes.
-Or you could put it back and start again for another 31 days.
+You DO get to keep whatever money is left in your piggy bank to buy yourself something nice.
+Think about that new exercise mat you wanted or some weights.
+Or you could add to it when you start again for another 31 days.

 - 1 – pick a daily amount, then multiply that by 31 days, put this in your piggy bank

 - 2 – pick your goal